Aloísio Sebastião Boeing: Beatification

 The beatification process was opened in 2013 by the then diocesan bishop, Bishop Irineu Roque Scherer.
 The diocesan phase was closed in 2015.

 Biographical documentary

-On December 1, 2020, the date of the 80th anniversary of the priestly ordination of Father Aloísio, those responsible for his process of recognition of holiness released a free documentary, lasting 0:53:40, The Daily Holiness.
+On December 1, 2020, the date of the 80th anniversary of the priestly ordination of Boeing, those responsible for his process of recognition of holiness released a free documentary, lasting 0:53:40, The Daily Holiness.
 It was made available via YouTube.